drpicox/david-rodenas.com/_notes/testing-what-how-why.md

 ---
-title: Testing: What, how and why
+title: "Testing: What, how and why"
 image:
   src: /assets/images/coding-cost.jpg
   width: 638